devopness/devopness/docs/credentials/remove-credential.md

 :::note

 **NOTE**: In case you need to rotate credential keys, you can edit a credential instead of removing a credential and create a new one.
-To edit a credential, follow the guide <MentionPost path="/docs/credentials/edit-credential" />
+To edit a credential, follow the guide [/docs/credentials/edit-credential]

 :::